HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 4) Target can be set for firmware update.
 Target will be CPLD, VR, BIOS, etc
 5) The OEM command will be framed as Ipmb command with netfn and cmd
-6) The OEM commands are initiated from ocp-bicd deamon and it will directly sent to ipmid. ipmid will transfer the oem commands to fb-ipmi-oem which has these oem commands handler functions.
+6) The OEM commands are initiated from ocp-bicd deamon and it will directly sent to ipmbbridged using sendRequest dbus method call.
-7) Based on the oem commands, the corresponding oem command handlers are called and response will send back to ocp-bicd via ipmid and ipmbbridged.
+Ex: busctl call xyz.openbmc_project.Ipmi.Channel.Ipmb /xyz/openbmc_project/Ipmi/Channel/Ipmb org.openbmc.Ipmb sendRequest yyyyay
+0 6 0 0x1 0
+7) Then ipmbbridged forwards that oem commands to BIC.
+8) BIC process those oem commads and sends the response to the ipmbbridged.
+9) Ipmbbridged forrwards the response the ocp-bicd daemon.
-8) If any error response, then write flashing and update is considered as failed.
+10) If any error response, then write flashing and update is considered as failed.
-9) If no errors, then flashing and firmware update is success.
+11) If no errors, then flashing and firmware update is success.

 ## BIOS Update Procedure